himorin/editor-collab/spatial-tracking-explainer.md

 }
 ```

-Another common use case for this attribute would be for a "teleportation" mechanic, where the user "jumps" to a new point in the virtual scene, after which the selected point is treated as the new origin which all tracked motion is relative to.
+Another common use case for this attribute would be for a "teleportation" mechanic, where the user "jumps" to a new point in the virtual scene, after which the selected point is treated as the new virtual origin which all tracked motion is relative to.

 ```js
 // Teleport the user a certain number of meters along the X, Y, and Z axes